FasterXML/smile-format-specification/smile-specification.md

         * 0x2A: `BigDecimal`
             * Encoded as token indicator followed by zigzag encoded scale (32-bit), followed by 7-bit escaped binary (with Unsigned VInt (no-zigzag encoding) as length indicator) that represent magnitude value (byte array) of integral part.
        * 0x2B - reserved for future use
+    * Note that possible "unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`, ignored on decoding.
 * Reserved for future use, avoided (decoding error if found)
     * 0x2C - 0x2F reserved for future use (non-overlapping with keys)
     * 0x30 - 0x3F overlapping with key mode and/or header (0x3A)